diana-hep/hepquery/README.md

 dataset = ROOTDataset.fromfiles("Events", "/mnt/data/DYJetsToLL*/*.root", cache=cache)
 ```

 Create a "query" by defining a function to be executed on the data.
 The interface is a little rough right now; you have to write the function to be executed separately on each TTree in your sample.
 In the future, a suite of high-level functionals (map, filter, reduce) will be provided.
-(But this _does_ demonstrate that random access is possible and efficient.)
+(But this does demonstrate that the user _can_ control the for loop if that is ever important.)

 ```python
 histogram = numpy.zeros(100, dtype=numpy.int32)